11x256/11x256.github.io/_posts/2024-02-21-Threat Hunting 2  sysmon event structure.markdown

 - **Process Information**:
   - **Process Name**: The name of the newly created process, which provides insight into the executable or application being launched.
   - **Process ID (PID)**: A unique identifier assigned to the newly created process by the operating system.
 PID helps in tracking and referencing the process throughout its lifecycle.
   - **ProcessGuid**: is a unique value for this process across a domain to make event correlation easier.
-PID is not unique, and it can be reused on the same,which cancause confusion in investigations.
-Thats why microsoft added the processguid field, which is a unique alternative to the PID.
+PID is not unique, and it can be reused on the same,which can cause confusion in investigations.
+Thats why microsoft added the process guid field, which is a unique alternative to the PID.
   - **Parent Process Name**: The name of the parent process that initiated the creation of the new process.
 Understanding the parent process can reveal the origin of the execution chain.
   - **Parent Process ID (PPID)**: The PID of the parent process.
 Knowing the PPID allows analysts to map the relationship between the parent and child processes.
   - **ParentProcessGuid**: Same as ProcessGuid, but for the parent process.
 Relying on PID and PPID to map relationships between process will not be accurate in all cases.
 GUIDs should be used instead.